YunoHost-Apps/dotclear2_ynh/README.md

 # TODO

-## Database
-- add backup
+- Test backup
-- add restore
+- Test restore
-- add removal

-## Install

-- add a 'protected' value to 'public' argument, so admin interface is protected
+- Add a 'protected' value to 'public' argument, so admin interface is protected
+- Replace 'password' argument by http_auth or ldap authent